 Understanding counseling theories can help explain how therapy works and how therapists choose different approaches.

-If you would like professional guidance, you may consider scheduling a consultation with Anat Joseph, LCSW, PsyA, to discuss whether psychotherapy may be helpful for your situation.
+If you would like professional guidance, you may consider scheduling an appointment with Anat Joseph, LCSW, PsyA, to discuss whether psychotherapy may be helpful for your situation.